 #3 Totoro is remarkably boring

-So, the final issue I have with this movie is that Totoro is kind of a disappointment.
+So, the final issue I have with My Neighbor Totoro is that Totoro is kind of a disappointment.
 Before watching it, I only knew of the film because of that famous scene at the bus stop and always wondered what kind of character he’d be.
 Perhaps it’s because of Panda, Go Panda, but I always at least imagined he’d talk, though I also expected him to do at least something.

 Totoro is just a big, fluffy creature of unexplained origin or purpose that hangs around and appears whenever it’s funny.
 He feels more like he’s just there for the posters and to fill the spot of the cute mascot character, as he doesn’t really have a purpose beyond magically fixing the problem of the final act in as anti-climactic a way as possible.
 He doesn’t have dialogue besides random screaming and most of the time he just walks around with that stupid smirk on his face.